-Table 1.
-Features available on the front of the system

-Item Ports, panels and slots Icon Description 1 Left control panel N/A Contains system health and system ID, status LED and optional iDRAC Quick Sync 2 (wireless).
+Table 3.
+Features available on the front of 8×3.5 inch drive system ltem Ports, panels and slots lcon Description 1 Left control panel N/A Contains system health and system ID, status LED and optional iDRAC Quick Sync 2 (wireless).
 2 Drive slots N/A Enable you to install drives that are supported on your system.
-For more information about drives, see the Technical specifications section.
-3 Optical drive (optional) N/A Enables you to retrieve and store data on optical discs such as compact discs (CD) and digital versatile discs (DVD).
-For more information, see the Technical specifications section.
-4 USB 3.0 port (optional) ss The USB ports are 9-pin, 3.0-compliant.
+For more information about drives, see Technical specifications section.
+3 USB 3.0 port (optional) ss The USB ports are 9-pin, 3.0-compliant.
 These ports enable you to connect USB devices to the system.
+4 Optical drive (optional) N/A Enables you to retrieve and store data on optical discs such as compact discs (CD) and digital versatile discs (DVD).
+For more information, see Technical specifications section.
 5 Right control panel N/A Contains the power button, VGA port, iDRAC Direct micro USB port, and two USB 2.0 ports.
 6 Information tag N/A The Information Tag is a slide-out label panel that contains system information such as Service Tag, NIC, MAC address, and so on.
 If you have opted for the secure default access to iDRAC, the Information tag also contains the iDRAC secure default password.